Kerstin Susanne Jobst: Life and works

 Kerstin Susanne Jobst was born in Hamburg.
 Between 1982 and 1989 she studied History, Psychology, Literature and Finno-Ugristics at the University of Hamburg, with a couple of lengthy secondments at Vienna.
-She would later tell an interviewer that while still in the north studying for her first degree she resolved to try and build a career in the universities sector, and that the focus of her teaching and research would be on the history of Eastern Europe, ideally as a professor at the University of Vienna.
+She would later tell an interviewer that while still in the north studying for her first degree she resolved to try to build a career in the universities sector, and that the focus of her teaching and research would be on the history of Eastern Europe, ideally as a professor at the University of Vienna.
 Between 1989 and 1992, supported by a post-graduate stipendium from the Hamburg University Foundation and the Hamburg Rotary Foundation, she was able to study Slavistics and undertake further studies in preparations for higher academic qualification at the universities of Mainz, Krakow and Vienna.
 She then received support for her studies between 1991 and 1993 from the National Academy of Sciences of Ukraine, the Polish Academy of Sciences and the German Academic Exchange Service, enabling her to progress to her doctorate which she received in 1993 from the University of Hamburg in return for a dissertation dealing with Polish and Ukrainian Social democracy between 1890 and 1914 in the region known at the time as the Austro-Hungarian crown land of Galicia.
 The dissertation, published in 1996 (and online in 1998), carries the subtitle, "A contribution to the "Nationalities Question" under the Habsburg monarchy".